A bill to establish demonstration projects to provide at-home infant care benefits.

 Length: 13 pages

-This bill was introduced on March 8, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 8, 2007, in a previous session of Congress, but it did not receive a vote.

 Aug 3, 2006